Snaggly/KSW-ToolKit-Service/README.md

-# Notice: This Repository is will no longer be maintained!
+# Attention: This repository is hereby declared as no longer maintained.
-Improved and richer Version available here : https://play.google.com/store/apps/details?id=tech.snaggle.ksw_toolkit This version has been built from the ground up with the focus on stability expandibility in new features.
-You can still use this repository to submit issues if any new arise.
+The successor, a more feature-rich version, is now accessible at the following link: https://play.google.com/store/apps/details?id=tech.snaggle.ksw_toolkit.
+This updated version has been meticulously developed from the ground up with an emphasis on stability and the seamless integration of new functionalities.
+Although this repository is no longer actively maintained, it remains available for the submission of any arising issues.

 # KSW-ToolKit-Service